ACADEMIC POLICIES AND CURRICULUM

 The purpose of Tower Grove Christian Academy is to provide a sound academic education, integrating Biblical truths with the subject taught.
 The academic requirements for each grade level are developed to meet the course of study prescribed by the Missouri State Department of Education, with emphasis on a high standard of achievement.
 Regular school tests are used in addition to the Terra Nova Tests.

 Homework is an assigned school activity that is completed out of class.
 Parents who want to pick up homework for absent students must call the office and leave a message by 10 a.m. of the day the student is absent.
 Parents may pick up homework assignments from the table near the Business Office at the end of the school day.

 Report Cards and Conferences

 Report cards are issued quarterly.
 The first and third quarter report cards are given to the parents at the parent/teacher conferences.
 Second quarter report cards are given to the students at school to take home at the beginning of the next quarter.
-All report cards for fourth quarter are emailed home with standardized test results during mid to late June.
+All report cards for fourth quarter are mailed home with standardized test results during mid to late June.

-An honor roll is kept for students in grades 4-5.
+An honor roll is kept for students in grades 4-8.
 To qualify for the honor roll, a student must have all A’s and B’s at the end of quarters 1, 2, and 3, and at the progress report in quarter 4.
 Students may qualify for the high honor roll by earning all A’s.
-Students in grades 6-8 qualify for the honor roll with a GPA of 3.25.
-For the high honor roll a GPA of 4.0 is required.

 Grading Scale & Grade Point Average